camlsys/fl-project-template/EXTENDED_README.md

 ```

 ### Installing Your Environment
-With the Poetry tool already installed, you can create an environment for this baseline with commands:
+With the Poetry tool already installed, you can create an environment for this project with commands:
 ```bash
 # run this from the same directory as the `pyproject.toml` file is
 poetry install